 While the details of the incident that caused the recent death of a young resident remain for the inquest to determine, the community is well aware of long-standing issues with the 30mph limit in the Abingworth area being ignored.
 There is a long back-story to the PC’s lobbying to get this situation improved, but this is the current situation:

-April/May 2017: This pass of work around the southern access to the Abingworth Meadows housing development had been scheduled for some time.
+April/May 2017: This pass of work around the southern access to the Abingworth Meadows housing development had been scheduled for some time, and involves:

 Southern access junction area